 The problem is, we still have expensive taste, and this is displayed in our grocery shopping.
 Although we do compare prices and try to be thrifty, we only buy organic produce, top-grade seafood and meats, quality alcohols, and our recipes are so complicated that we end up buying a lot of ingredients that we never (or rarely) use again.

 Do you have any suggestions for simplifying our recipes, critiquing generic brands, and just reducing the overall cost of our grocery bill?

 We somewhat fall into the same situation you do.
 We tend to buy high-quality ingredients for our meals and we’re fairly picky about what we eat and consume.

 There are really three things that guide us.
 First, we recognize that eating well is something we value.
 I’m willing to pay more for organic produce, good cheese, or other specific ingredients.
 Second, we don’t shy away from at least trying lower-cost alternatives sometimes.
-We rarely spend more than $10 on a bottle of wine – in fact, most of our wine purchases are straight from a local winery we quite like (if you happen to go there, tell them you heard about it on The Simple Dollar!).
+We rarely spend more than $10 on a bottle of wine – in fact, most of our wine purchases are straight from a local winery we quite like.
 Third, we don’t strive to spend a lot on food or drink – we focus on the meal and appropriate beverages to accompany it, not on “expensive.”